lzell/AIProxySwift/README.md

 Use this example to have a conversation with OpenAI's realtime models.

+If you're building for iOS, see the [OpenAI realtime starter](https://github.com/lzell/OpenAIRealtimeSample) project for a jumping off point.

 We recommend getting a basic chat completion with OpenAI working before attempting realtime.
 Realtime is a more involved integration (as you can see from the code snippet below), and getting a basic integration working first narrows down the source of any problem.